“We need thirty-one of those,” Rahul pointed inside the store, “The Boss was very specific about that.”

 A well-aimed brick sailed through the helpless glass window with a loud crash.

-Rishi tiptoed in around the glass remains and picked up the loot with her gloved hands, careful not to drop any of it, and stashed it away in an airtight container inside her backpack.
-She wished she could contain her nervousness too, but her trembling hands didn’t listen.
+Rashi tiptoed in, her svelte figure deftly avoiding the glass remains.
+She picked up The Loot with her gloved hands and carefully stashed it away in an airtight container in her backpack.
+She wished she could contain her nervousness in a similar manner, but her trembling hands wouldn’t listen.
 After all, The Boss had personally asked for these.
 One mistake and her partner would have to deal with a gooey mess.
-Not a pleasant thought.
 Her hands trembled a little more.

-“Nice job back there, Rishi.
+“Nice job back there, Rashi.
 How many did we get?”
 Rahul asked between deep puffs of breath after they had put a decent distance between themselves and the crime scene.

 Rahul paused to catch up with some more of his breath and thoughts.
 The Boss still hadn’t approved his request for company conveyance and he was too old for these post-heist sprints.
-He looked at his mobile phone’s clock.
-It was an hour to midnight.
+He brushed his hands through his graying hair, out of nervous habit, before looking at his mobile phone’s clock.
+It was two hours to midnight.
 Not only was he already too old, he constantly continued to get older.
-The last of his twenties would sail out of reach in another ninety minutes.
-He should have been partying with his friends, getting sozzled beyond recognition, yet here he was, carrying out dangerous nocturnal heists instead.
+The last of his twenties would sail out of reach in a few minutes.
+He should have been partying with his friends, getting drunk beyond recognition, yet here he was, carrying out dangerous nocturnal heists instead.
 The thought of his friends jolted him out of his musings.
-Most of them had been bumped off over the years because they had failed to carry out The Boss’ missions.
+It reminded him that most of them had been bumped off over the years because they had failed to carry out The Boss’ missions.
 He needed to focus, regrets could wait until he sponsored the next instalment of The Shrink’s obscenely generous pension plan.

 “We must find one more,” Rahul said.

 “But…from where?
 We just got every single one, didn’t we?
 We’ll have to wait until the next batch.”